Standoff (film): Plot

-A young girl named Bird is dropped off by a man to visit two graves, where she witnesses and photographs a hitman (Laurence Fishburne) killing people at a burial.
-When the man, Roger, comes looking for her, the hitman kills him and turns to her (noticing her camera), but she flees into the woods and arrives at the house of a man named Carter (Thomas Jane), who vows to protect her.
+A young girl named Bird is dropped off by a man to visit two graves, where she witnesses and photographs a hitman killing people at a burial.
+When the man, Roger, comes looking for her, the hitman kills him and turns to her (noticing her camera), but she flees into the woods and arrives at the house of a man named Carter, who vows to protect her.
 The hitman enters the house and shoots Carter, who shoots him in return.
 Carter is stuck upstairs and the hitman downstairs.
 Carter sends the girl for some light bulbs, which he breaks and throws down the stairs.
 Bird tells Carter what happened in the cemetery and that she has a picture of the hitman; Carter directs her to hide the film in the toilet tank.
 The hitman finds a picture of Carter in military uniform with his wife and son and goads him over their leaving him.

 A sheriff's deputy happens upon the abandoned cars at the cemetery.
 In the house, Carter has a flashback about his son, who accidentally died when he fell on a piece of farming equipment Carter neglected to clean up.
 The hitman finds and reads a letter Carter had written his wife, taking blame for the death of their son.
 He antagonizes Carter whom he realizes was contemplating suicide.
 While Bird and Carter talk about his family, the hitman fires his gun, which the deputy hears.
 The lights in the house start to fade and Carter realizes he needs to get Bird out as he cannot protect them both in the dark.